zammad/zammad-admin-documentation/manage-overviews.rst

 With these settings you can choose whether to make the overviews available to an entire group of people (by selecting the role) or to specific users.
 The entries in both fields apply.
 This means that you can also select individual users in addition to sharing the overview for all role members.

-**ONLY AVAILABLE FOR USERS / CUSTOMERS WITH SHARED ORGANIZATIONS:**
+++ONLY AVAILABLE FOR USERS / CUSTOMERS WITH SHARED ORGANIZATIONS:++

 .. image:: images/manage/Zammad_Helpdesk_-_Overviews2.jpg